-The ships will come into service between the end of 2014 and autumn 2016.
-This article will demonstrate the efficiency gains and reductions in emissions by UASC over recent years up to the intended application of LNG as ship fuel.
+This article will demonstrate the efficiency gains and reductions in emissions by UASC in recent years until the intended application of LNG as ship fuel.
 At the end of the article, an outlook/summary on the emission reduction potential through the use of LNG as fuel in these vessels is given.
-It should be noted that LNG will only become competitive, and therefore commercial feasible, if it can be offered below the HFO price, or if the 0.5% S regulations come into force in 2020.
-UASC is the major Middle East liner company serving AEC8 ports between Shanghai and Hamburg with their Asia to Europe service.
-A string of 10 number 4,100 TEU (A4 class) ships operated on this route between 1999 and 2008.

-In 2008, these A4 class vessels on this route were replaced by the new larger 8 (+1) number 7,100 TEU (A7 Class) vessels.
+It should be noted that LNG will only become competitive and therefore commercially feasible, if it can be offered below the HFO price, or if the 0.5% sulphur regulations come into force in 2020.
+UASC is the Middle East's leading liner company serving AEC8 ports between Shanghai and Hamburg with their Asia to Europe service.
+The string of ten 4,100 TEU (A4 class) ships operated on this route between 1999 and 2008.
+In 2008, these A4 class vessels were replaced by the new larger eight (+one) 7,100 TEU (A7 Class) vessels on this route.
 These ships were propelled by Wärtsilä 11 RT-flex 96C engines with an NCR power of 56,628 kW.

-The new standard - UASC's A15 and A18 class
+The new standard - UASC's 15,000 TEU and 18,800 TEU class

-The previous vessels were all standard shipyard designs that only underwent limited optimisation and were trimmed for the common high operational speeds at that time.
-However, the new vessels of 15,000 TEU (A15 class) and 18,800 TEU (A18 class) were developed for economy and best fuel consumption by UASC with their consultant TECHNOLOG and the tendering shipyards, later the selected builders HHI, in successful partnership.
+While the previous vessels were all standard shipyard designs that only underwent limited optimization and were trimmed for the common high operational speeds at that time, the new vessels of 15,000 TEU (15,000 TEU class) and 18,800 TEU (18,800 TEU class) were developed for economy and best fuel consumption by UASC with their consultant TECHNOLOG and the tendering shipyards, and later the selected builders HHI, in successful partnership.
 These newbuilds have the following particulars: